Sibyl: Libyan Sibyl

-The so-called Libyan Sibyl was identified with prophetic priestesses presiding over the ancient Zeus-Amon (Zeus represented with the horns of Amon) oracle at the Siwa Oasis in the Western Desert of Egypt.
+The Libyan Sibyl was identified with prophetic priestesses presiding over the ancient Zeus-Amon (Zeus represented with the horns of Amon) oracle at the Siwa Oasis in the Western Desert of Egypt.
 The oracle here was consulted by Alexander after his conquest of Egypt.
 The mother of the Libyan Sibyl was Lamia, the daughter of Poseidon.
 Euripides mentions the Libyan Sibyl in the prologue to his tragedy Lamia.

 Persian Sibyl

 The Persian Sibyl was said to be a prophetic priestess presiding over the Apollonian Oracle; although her location remained vague enough so that she might be called the "Babylonian Sibyl", the Persian Sibyl is said to have foretold the exploits of Alexander the Great.
 Also named Sambethe, she was reported to be of the family of Noah.
-The second-century AD traveller Pausanias, pausing at Delphi to enumerate four sibyls, mentions the "Hebrew Sibyl" who was brought up in Israel named Sabbe, whose father was Berosus and her mother Erymanthe.
+The second-century AD traveller Pausanias, pausing at Delphi to enumerate four sibyls, mentions the "Hebrew Sibyl" who was brought up in Palestine named Sabbe, whose father was Berosus and her mother Erymanthe.
 Some say she was a Babylonian, while others call her an Egyptian Sibyl.

 The medieval Byzantine encyclopedia, the Suda, credits the Hebrew Sibyl as author of the Sibylline oracles.